Lipschitz null-homotopy of mappings $S^3 \rightarrow S^2$: Overview

-This lemma conclude the proof.
-We have mappings that are cubical on unit scale.
-Applying repetitively the lemma we end up with mappings cubical on the scale of the entire domain.
-The simple structure of cubical mappings (in the case when the boundary is sent to a point) alongside the developed machinery will imply that two such mappings are bounded homotopic.
-The total length of the combined iterated homotopies is also bounded and all the intermediate mappings have Lipschitz constant ${\sim}1$.
+This lemma allows to conclude the proof of Theorem~\ref{mainth}.
+We begin with mappings that are cubical on a unit scale.
+Applying repetitively Lemma~\ref{main} we end up with mappings cubical on the scale of the entire domain.
+The simple structure of cubical mappings (knowing that the boundary $\partial [0,2n\mathcal{L}]^3$ is sent to the point) guaranties then that two such mappings are bounded homotopic.
+The total length of the combined iterated homotopies is then bounded by $\sim \mathcal{L}$ and all the intermediate mappings have Lipschitz constant ${\sim}1$.

+The process can be roughly illustrated by the following picture in a simpler case of mappings $S^1\to S^1$.

+The picture represents the domain of the homotopy $[0,1]\times S^1$.
+At $t=0$ one has $S^1$ divided in $\sim \mathcal{L}$ segments, each carrying one of 3 standard mappings: of degree $+1$, $-1$ or 0.
+On each step pairs of neighboring segments merge into greater ones and bundle their standard mappings into greater standard ones (with the degrees bounded by $2^k$ on step $k$).
+The mappings are represented by the (bundles of) gray wires connecting the original elementary mappings of the opposing degree (for more details see Definition~\ref{wire}).
+The whole homotopy is messy, but each highlighted square is simple because it deals only with 2 incoming mappings and 1 outgoing, so all square can be dealt with in a uniform manner.

-The proof of the lemma is where the most of the technicalities reside.
-It requires to fix some burdensome terminology to even sketch the argument, so for details we refer the reader to section~\ref{proof}.
+In our case, the proof of Lemma~\ref{main} is where the most of the technicalities reside.
+It requires to fix some burdensome terminology to even sketch the argument, so for details we refer the reader to Section~\ref{proof}.

-\textbf{Acknowledgements.} I would like to thank Alexey Balitskiy for several corrections and useful corrections, and to thank Larry Guth for introducing me to the topic of the paper and for an invaluable help throughout the preparation of this article as well as for pointing out several gaps in earlier drafts of the paper.
-The research was supported by Larry Guth's Simons Investigator grant.